cogrodny/hello-java-maven/README.md

 On Windows: please let me know if you know how to do this from the WSL command line.
 Otherwise you can open the index file in your web browser.

+*Note that the report will show 0% as long as there are failing tests.*

 # Running the application outside SBT

 This allows passing command-line arguments directly: